ppy/osu/README.md

 - `osu.Android.slnf`
 - `osu.iOS.slnf`

 Run configurations for the recommended IDEs (listed above) are included.
 You should use the provided Build/Run functionality of your IDE to get things going.
-When testing or building new components, it's highly encouraged you use the `VisualTests` project/configuration.
+When testing or building new components, it's highly encouraged you use the `osu!
+(Tests)` project/configuration.
 More information on this is provided [below](#contributing).

 To build for mobile platforms, you will likely need to run `sudo dotnet workload restore` if you haven't done so previously.
-This will install android/iOS tooling required to complete the build.
+This will install Android/iOS tooling required to complete the build.

 #### From CLI